Workforce IAM Project Planning

 Movers ( position changes )

-- Revokes access that is no longer necessary
+- Birthright access that was granted is revoked

-- Person leaves the company with a notice period and access is revoked at the end of their last date
+- Graceful termination where a person leaves (asks to leave) with a notice period and access revocation is handled at the end of their last day.

 - Emergency termination